 -

 Fostering Innovation and Entrepreneurship: Innovation and entrepreneurship are key drivers of economic growth and job creation.
-Creating an environment that encourages innovation, supports startups, and promotes risk-taking can help foster a more dynamic and prosperous economy.
+Creating an environment that encourages innovation, supports startups, and promotes risk-taking can help support a more dynamic and prosperous economy Most people skip this — try not to.
+No workaround needed..

 The Role of Individuals and Communities